devicetree-org/lopper/docs/sdt-from-linux.md

    rpmsg shared regions, etc.).
 Copy from the closest reference board to start.

-Once those are in place, the four-stage flow above works unchanged with `--board <your-board>`.
+Once those are in place, the pipeline above works unchanged with `--board <your-board>`.

 ## References